-Just as they were passing through Academia, Serah caught sight of two armours on display.
+Just as they were passing through Academia, Serah caught sight of two armors on display.
 Noel was yawning as far as she could tell with his face covered.
 He absentmindedly continued on without her while she stood facing the window shop.
 With a quick glance at him, she sneaked into the store.
-Mog flew back and forth in a sweat and decided that Serah was safe and occupied but tugged at Noel's hood, "Serah's gone, kupo!"
+Mog flew back and forth in a sweat.
+He tugged at Noel's hood.
+"Serah's gone, kupo!"

 Pink hair flashed in the glass window and she waved at him to come in before disappearing behind a curtain.
 Noel looked up at the sky for guidance, finding none and trudged back into the tiresome shop.
 He noted that they had a new male employee behind the counter.
 Crossing his arms, he warded away curious eyes.
 "Noel, are you there?"

 "Right here.
 Do I really have to ask, Serah?"